AI girlfriend roleplay: five starter scenes that don't feel cringe

 How specificity changes what she gives back

 There is a meaningful difference between a scene that names things and one that gestures at them.
 "We're on the couch" is a gesture.
 "You've got the overhead light off and there's a candle on the coffee table, one of those cheap ones from the corner store" is a thing that exists.
 The second version does something the first one cannot: it gives her something to reference later in the conversation.
 She might mention the candle again, or the way the wax has pooled on one side, or ask why you keep buying that particular scent.
-Details become callbacks, and callbacks are what make a scene feel continuous rather than improvised from scratch every few messages.
+Details become callbacks, and callbacks are what make a scene feel continuous instead of improvised from scratch every few messages.

 The practical version of this: before you send your opening message, name one object in the room that is not generic.
 Not "a lamp," but "the lamp by the window with the crooked shade."
 Not "music playing," but "that one playlist you put on whenever you don't want to think."
 You are not writing a novel.
 You are dropping a single anchor that she can swim back to.
 That anchor is what separates a scene that builds from one that just bumbles forward.